Mainland Headwear Holdings:

 Management has provided such explanation and information to the Board as would enable the Board to make an informed assessment of the financial and other information put before the Board for approval.

 The Directors acknowledge their responsibility to keep proper accounting records and prepare financial statements of each financial period, which shall give a true and fair view of the state of affairs of the Group and of the results and cash flow for that period.
-In preparing the financial statements for the year ended 31 December 2019, the Directors have made judgements and estimates that are prudent and reasonable and prepared the financial statements on a going concern basis.
+In preparing the financial statements for the year ended 31 December 2023, the Directors have made judgements and estimates that are prudent and reasonable and prepared the financial statements on a going concern basis.
+The Directors, having made appropriate enquiries, are not aware of any material uncertainties relating to events or conditions that may cast significant doubt upon the Group’s ability to continue as a going concern.

 The Board’s responsibility to present a balanced, clear and understandable assessment extends to annual and interim reports, other price-sensitive announcements and other financial disclosures required under the Listing Rules, and reports to regulators as well as information required to be disclosed pursuant to statutory requirements.